 10 Quick, Easy Wildgame Meals

 It seems everyone’s life is hectic nowadays, and we are in need of a little break.
 I want to help make meal time a little easier.
-Recently, I looked back at some of my top posts for 2015 and found that the easy ones packed full of flavor were among some of the favorites along with my post Ten Tips to Know When Preparing Venison.
-So, I added the two together to see what would be a killer post and decided 10 Quick, Easy Wildgame Meals was the way to go.
+Recently, I looked back at some of my posts to see which ones folks visited most often.
+Easy, flavorful wild game recipes were some of the favorites, along with Ten Tips to Know When Preparing Venison.

-Wildgame is daunting to cook to many of my friends, so I promised them I would help them this year to lose that type of thinking by compiling even more recipes that are straight forward and make the most of each cut of meat.
-You’ll want to save this post for future reference because all of these recipes are “must try, must keep” recipes.
+First, I know wild game is daunting to cook for many people.
+So I wanted to bring together wild game recipes that are straightforward and that make the most of each cut of meat.
+You’ll want to save this post for future reference because all of these are “must try, must keep” recipes.

-I asked some of my wildgame food blogger friends for their favorite easy delicious wildgame recipes from their blogs.
-Without sacrificing flavor, they have given me recipes are simple and quick.
+To start with, I asked some of my food blogger friends for their favorite easy, delicious wild game recipes.
+Without sacrificing flavor, they have come up with great recipes that are also simple and quick.
 I am happy to be able to share their recipes along with my own.

 I was so very happy to receive this amazing meatball recipe from Randy King from Chef in the Wild.
 He has a ton more like it on his website and his new book, Chef in the Wild: Reflections and Recipes from a True Wilderness Chef.
 Look at this crazy fantastic meal that Randy so kindly gave me to post!!